 Colin R. Johnson

-Adjunct Assistant Professor of American Studies, History and Human Biology
+Adjunct Associate Professor of American Studies, History and Human Biology

 PhD in American Culture, University of Michigan, 2003

 MA in American Culture, University of Michigan, 1998

 AB in Law, Letters and Society, University of Chicago, 1996

 G101 – Gender, Culture and Society

 G105 – Sex, Gender and the Body

 G290 – History of Feminist Thought and Practice

 G300 – Core Concepts and Key Debates